You Can Now Do Sightseeing Day Trips To Antarctica From Hobart

 - Parents Only

 Is Antarctica on your bucket list?
 If so this news will be ice-cool!
-For those of us who are not scientists, adventurers or insanely rich, you can now book a (relatively cheap) Qantas round-trip flight over the stunning Antarctic region - and all you need to do is make your way to Hobart.
+For those of us who are not scientists, adventurers or insanely rich, you can now book a (relatively cheap) Qantas round-trip flight over the stunning Antarctic region - you don't even need a passport.
 This is a world first for Aussies.
 In the past, to do a trip over Antarctica you had to go all the way to Buenos Aires to hop on a flight.

 These day trips allow guests access to the droppingly beautiful Antarctic region.
 See endless mountain ranges, mesmerizing ice formations and some of the most unique scenery in the world.